giftyemefatechhub/sustainableproject/public/doc/python-venv.md

 python -m pip list
 ```

 This is how to install from the requirements file.
-The file `requirements.txt` can contian a long list of packages.
+The file `requirements.txt` can contain a long list of packages.

 ```
 python -m pip install -r requirements.txt